ember-learn/guides-source/guides/v3.4.0/object-model/index.md

 ### Why Ember Objects?

 The most important reason is that an Ember Object can be watched for changes – or _observed_.
-Ember Objects, being [observable](https://www.emberjs.com/api/ember/release/classes/Observable), supports observing any of its properties including [computed properties](https://guides.emberjs.com/release/object-model/computed-properties/).
+For example, being [observable](https://www.emberjs.com/api/ember/release/classes/Observable) is important for [computed properties](https://guides.emberjs.com/release/object-model/computed-properties/).
 It is one of the fundamental ways that models, controllers and views communicate with each other in an Ember application.

 ### More on Ember Objects